westcoastcode-se/highway/README.md

-The goal is for hw (pronounced: highway) is to become a low-memory, high-performance HTTP framework for C applications that can be used to build REST applications.
+The goal is for highway is to become a low-memory, high-performance HTTP framework for C applications that can be used to build REST applications.

 # Features